racket/rhombus/rhombus/0000-rhombus.md

 renaming, re-exporting, and so on.
 See [a separate document](import-export.md) for more information.

-## Definitions
+## Definitions and classes
-[definitions]: #definitions
+[definitions-and-classes]: #definitions-and-classes

-Besides `val` and `fun`, `struct` is a definition form that defines a new structure type.
-By convention, structure names start with a capital letter.
+Besides `val` and `fun`, `class` is a definition form that defines a new class.
+By convention, class names start with a capital letter.

 ```
-struct Posn(x, y)
+class Posn(x, y)
 ```

-A structure-type name can be used like a function to construct an instance of the structure type.
-A structure-instance expression followed by `.` and a field name extracts the field value from the structure instance.
+A class name can be used like a function to construct an instance of the class.
+An instance expression followed by `.` and a field name extracts the field value from the instance.

 ```
 val origin: Posn(0, 0)